Subscribe to our newsletters!

 Mid Penn filing blames Citi for nonprofit’s loss

 New York-based Citibank should be held liable for any losses suffered by a Harrisburg-based nonprofit that claims it was the victim of fraud, according to a legal filing by Mid Penn Bank.
 The nonprofit, the Center for Independent Living of Central PA, sued Mid Penn over the loss in February.
-Fraudsters allegedly managed to access two of the nonprofit’s accounts at Mid […]
+Fraudsters allegedly managed to access two of the nonprofit’s accounts at […]

 To access this post, you must purchase biznewsPA Subscription or biznewsPA Team Subscriptions.